Hamiltonian-learning quantum magnets with non-local impurity tomography: Hamiltonian Learning with Neural Networks

+For Hamiltonian learning, we focus on the experimentally relevant scenario where $J_1$, $J_2$, $J_{DM}$, and $J_z$ are present, corresponding to the determination of four non-trivial parameters of the spin Hamiltonian.

+We compute the static correlator with respect to the impurity placed at the center of the chain, considering systems of length $L=21$, where the central site corresponds to a $S=1$ spin.

+\section{Hamiltonian Learning with Neural Networks}

-In this section, we present the methodologies employed in our study to explore Hamiltonian learning using machine learning techniques.
+In this section, we present the methodologies used in our study to explore Hamiltonian learning using machine learning techniques.

-\subsection{Hamiltonian Learning with neural networks}

-Our objective is to develop an algorithm capable of mapping the field-dependent non-local correlators to the Hamiltonian of the system.
+Our objective is to develop an algorithm capable of mapping the field-dependent non-local correlators to the Hamiltonian of the system~\cite{PhysRevB.106.104435,PhysRevE.105.L062101,2024arXiv241210502T}.
 While the inverse step can be performed systematically with a quantum many-body solver, extracting the Hamiltonian from observables requires an alternative strategy.
-We use a machine learning methodology based on supervised learning for this purpose, for which a trainign set with Hamiltonians and non-local correlators is required.
+We use a machine learning methodology based on supervised learning for this purpose, for which a training set with Hamiltonians and non-local correlators is required.
 In Hamiltonian learning, the targets are specifically the parameters of the Hamiltonian that define the interactions within the system.
-The Hamiltonian we will study take the general form of

-where $\mathcal{H}_n$ represents the interaction terms with their corresponding parameters $\Lambda_n$.
-This approach allows us to easily add or remove interactions from our model as needed.
-The targets, or the parameters \(\Lambda_n\), are initially sampled uniformly within a specific range.
-This range is carefully chosen to avoid crossing any phase transitions, ensuring the stability and accuracy of our model.
-After feeding the NN with both input data and targets, the model should be trained and ready to make predictions on a brand new test set of data.